evan-erdos/trail-of-cthulhu/story/act-2/seq-2/scene-0.md

 ---
 layout: scene
 title:  Bounded In Chains of Iron
-scene:       0
 beat:   pipe
 ---

 In order to investigate the tablet further,